Hit Enter to search or Esc key to close

 If you want to visit la Sagrada Familia in Barcelona, the best tip we can give you is to buy your tickets in advance.
 As we mentioned at the beginning of the post, la Sagrada Familia is the most visited attraction in Spain and it runs out of availability pretty soon.

 If you don’t have tickets in advance, you may end up not seeing the inside, which is just jaw-dropping.
-Therefore, make sur to book your tickets and have them ready to visit at your selected day and time!
+Therefore, make sure to book your tickets and have them ready to visit at your selected day and time!
+To buy a basic ticket, you can visit the Sagrada Familia official website.

 If you want to get a real understanding of the temple and to make the most out of your visit, our best tip is to take a tour with a guide.
 We offer tours in English, Chinese, Japanese and Korean, in small groups of no more than 12 people, with tickets included.
 You will get an understanding of Gaudí’s masterpiece and the history of Barcelona and, at the end of the tour, the guide will give you a fast-track ticket to explore the interior with an audioguide at your own pace.